 About the California Beach Resorts

 These California beach resorts are either on the beach or so close you can almost get sand in your shoes just by looking out the window.
-All of them are more than just fancy hotels.
+To get into this guide, they also have to be more than just fancy hotels.
 They have a spa, pool, recreation, and dining on the premises.
 They may be surrounded by beautiful, landscaped grounds and might even have a golf course.

 Places with all the amenities to get on this list of California beach resorts aren't cheap, but this might help.
 All of the links below will take you to Tripadvisor, where you can read reviews, see guest photos and compare prices.